 - you will be referred to training already ordered by the Unemployment Insurance Fund; or

-- by using a training card, you can select the necessary course from among all of the training courses open to everyone provided by trainers who have the authorisation of the fund; or
+- by using a training card, you can select the necessary course provided by trainers who have the authorisation of the fund; or

-- the kind of training which meets your needs is ordered.
+- training which meets your needs is ordered.

 Once we have ordered the appropriate training, you will be notified of its commencement.
 Training usually takes place in groups of 6-12 members.
 The content of professional training is planned taking into account the requirements of employers and the terms and conditions set out in the professional qualification standards.
 The study materials of the training are free of charge and remain at your disposal after the training has ended.

 If we agree on the use of a training card but you cannot find suitable training among the open training courses provided by trainers who have the authorisation of the fund, we can order training specially.
 The ordering process of training can take up to two months.

 Participation in training is agreed on in the action plan.
 Once you are referred to training, you assume all of the rights and obligations of a participant.